lindzeyn/lindzeyn.github.io/_pages/cv.md

 Education
 ======
+* B.A. in Computer Science and Music, Southwestern University, 2007
-* B.S. in GitHub, GitHub University, 2012
+* M.S. in Computer Science, Colorado State University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Mathematics, Colorado State University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Combinatorics and Optimization, University of Waterloo, 2018

 Work experience
 ======